jbarratt/envoy_ratelimit_example/README.md

 The backend is a simple go http service.

-There is also a simple vegeta script in `vegeta`, if you run `make loadtest` it will try and issue a sample workload so you can verify rate limiting is working as intended.
+There is also a simple vegeta script in `vegeta`.

+`make onepath` will try and issue 10rps against a single path in the mock backend.
+(It should get 2 rps with the ratelimiter config.)

+`make twopaths` will issue 10rps alternating between two paths.
+Since it should get 2rps per path, you should see a total of 4 rps.

 # Getting ready to build